Here’s an overview of the functions and formulas for different types of lookups in Excel.

 =VLOOKUP(K5,B5:I14,8,FALSE)

-At first, we can see K5 is the lookup value, B5:I14 is the table array, 8 is the column index number which means we want the value from the 8th column of the table and FALSE indicates that the function will lookup for an exact match.
-Then, the function will lookup for K5 in the leftmost column of table B5:I14 and will return the value of the 8th column from the row in which the lookup value has been found.
+K5 is the lookup value, B5:I14 is the table array, 8 is the column index number which means we want the value from the 8th column of the table array, and FALSE indicates that the function will search for an exact match.
+The function will look for K5 (Sheldon) in the leftmost column of table B5:I14 and will return the value of the 8th column from the row in which the lookup value has been found.

-The XLOOKUP function is the most powerful function in Excel to lookup for a value from a range.
-So if you use an older version you won’t be able to use this function.
-The XLOOKUP function searches a range or an array for a match and returns the corresponding item from a second range or array.
+The XLOOKUP function searches a range or an array for a match and returns the corresponding item (position-wise) from a second range or array.
+It’s only available in Excel 365.

 Steps:

-➤ Here, in cell L5, apply the following formula to get the grade of one of the students
+- In cell L5, apply the following formula to get the grade of one of the students.

 =XLOOKUP(K5,B5:B14,I5:I14)

-In the formula will lookup for the value K5 in the range B5:B14 and will return the corresponding value from the range I5:I14
+XLOOKUP searches for the value of K5 in the range B5:B14 and will return the corresponding value from the range I5:I14.

 We will find out the grade of a student from the dataset.